chavasaiteja/Deep-Learning/README.md

 ### 2. Dog Breed Classifier using CNN.

-Built a CNN to identify an estimate of Cannie's Breed.
+Built a Convolutional Neural Network(CNN) to identify an estimate of Cannie's Breed.

 ### 3. Generating TV Scripts using RNN.